CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 		* Understand provider history, capabilities, and limitations.
 		* Cross-location should always be considered, but beware of costs depending on availability requirements.
 			* Also ensure things like images and asset IDs are converted to work in the different locations.
-		* BC for metastructure is as important as that for assets.
+		* Business Continuity for metastructure is as important as that for assets.
 	* Prepare for graceful failure in case of a cloud provider outage.
 		* This can include plans for interoperability and portability with other cloud providers or a different region with your current provider.
 	* For super-high-availability applications, start with cross-location BC before attempting cross-provider BC.